VoltDB/voltdb/examples/HOWTOs/xdcr_tutorial.md

 However, if you need to make a change to the configuration file or schema that cannot be done while the clusters are running, you may need to stop the cluster and restore from snapshot.

 First, create a directory to use as a place to store the snapshot files.
-It should be easily accessible by all the nodes.
+The directory needs to exist on all the nodes.
 It can be saved like this:

 		voltadmin save ~/restore snapshot_1